 You will be taken to the WordPress ‘Comments’ area …

-(WordPress Comments section)
+(WordPress Comments screen)

 You can permanently delete the comment by hovering over the item and clicking on the ‘ Delete Permanently’ link …

-(WordPress Comments screen – Delete Permanently)
+(WordPress Comments area – Delete Permanently)

 (WordPress Comments screen – Empty Trash)

-The sample comment will be permanently deleted …
+The comment will be permanently deleted …

 (Sample comment is now permanently deleted!)